GLOBIS Startup & Venture Community Seminar: The Opportunities and Risks of Launching an AI Startup in 2025

-with Reiji Yamanaka, Satoshi Hirose
+with Tim Romero, Reiji Yamanaka, Kelvin Song

-You’ll also have the chance to join a vibrant start-up community, connect with like-minded individuals, and build relationships that inspire and support your entrepreneurial journey.
+You’ll also have the chance to join a vibrant startup community, connect with like-minded individuals, and build relationships that inspire and support your entrepreneurial journey.

 Please join us in-person at our Tokyo GLOBIS campus if you are in the area to take advantage of the networking session after the event.
 Our speakers will be available for discussions and you’ll have a chance to network with other passionate members of this community.